Djonathon/Dmitri_Portfolio/index.md

 ## Hi there!

-My name is Dmitri, I'm an aspiring Data Scientist based in Los Angeles, CA. I'm currently in my Master's program for Data Science (expected graduation - 2022).
-There's not much now, but feel free to take a look around.
-I will be uploading projects very soon!
+My name is Dmitri and I am an aspiring Data Scientist based in Los Angeles, CA. I'm currently in my Master's program for Data Science and expect to graduate Decemmber 2022.
+Still new to the world of GitHub, but I'm excited to share projects and collaborate with others.
+Stay tuned - I will be uploading projects very soon!

 [Email Me](mailto:dmitrispiropoulos@gmail.com)